snowmany19/ClientIQ/README.txt

 📋 **Legal Notice**
 This project, including all code and content, is the property of Security Flaw Solutions LLC.
 Unauthorized use or distribution is prohibited.

-# IncidentIQ (A.I.ncident) — SaaS Incident Management Platform
+# CivicLogHOA — HOA Violation Management Platform

-A production-ready, modular SaaS platform for incident management, built with FastAPI (backend), Streamlit (frontend), PostgreSQL, and Stripe.
+A production-ready, modular SaaS platform for HOA violation management, built with FastAPI (backend), Streamlit (frontend), PostgreSQL, and Stripe.
 Includes robust RBAC, PDF reporting, file uploads, and subscription billing.

 ---